Not sure where to begin with converting your propane grill to natural gas? In my guide today I lay out everything you need to know to make the change.

 Why should you convert to natural gas?

-Converting to natural gas ensures that you always have a constant supply of gas without the need to constantly be restocking on propane tanks.
+Converting to natural gas ensures that you always have a constant supply of gas without the need to constantly be restocking on propane tanks and propane tank gauges.

 This does present challenges in manoeuvrability however, as your grill be essentially fixed to the area immediately around your natural gas supply.
 So if you like to take your grill camping or tailgating then converting to natural gas won’t be a practical course of action.